 The implications of this kind of removal?
 People may not write bad reviews for fear of this sort of court action, rendering the review process pretty pointless.
 If applied globally, there are some serious issues with regards to freedom of speech, which is evidently why Google are reluctant to do so in these cases.

-If you would like more information, or would like any help or advice in the world of search, talk to someone at DSM today
+If you would like more information, or would like any help or advice in the world of search, talk to someone at Digital State in Cheshire today